 Finally hopped on our bus and chilled for a while as we weaved around a few other Copenhagen sites.
 I’d read about this hippie commune in the south of the city I was really interested in seeing called Freetown Christiania.
 Apparently, the place had been around since the seventies and the Danish government eventually just let them have this portion of land.
 850 residents on 85 acres.
 They basically had their own rules and lived on the property.
 They have their own flag and even their own currency.
 Some of the rules were seemingly random, but were generated in the eighties as a result of frequent police raids—no bullet-proof clothing, no running, no hard drugs.
 I’d never heard of such a thing, nor had I ever visited an actual commune, so it had piqued my interest and was on the list.
 Our bus route didn’t stop here in the winters, so we had to get off a stop early and hoof it the rest of the way.

 As we were walking, we passed a couple of kids who were smoking pot right there on the main road, a sure sign we were headed in the right direction.
 Stopped at a church and a cafe on the way.
 Continued walking when I spotted the very first sign of Freetown—graffiti.
+(Lots of awesome graffiti in Copenhagen.
+Check it out!)
 A small archway was off to one side of the building with the sentence “Beware.
 Here be dragons.” painted on it.
 And so it begins.

 As you enter the commune from this direction, there’s a barracks building on the left with shops and residences, a sculpture garden of sorts on the right.
 Everything has beautiful, but eerie graffiti.
 And you just wander between buildings, on and off paths, finding more nooks and crannies.
 We came upon a small square where we figured handicrafts would be sold, but it was not handicrafts at all—it was all pot paraphernalia.
 Went on our way when we saw a sign for the Green Light District with Freetown’s official rules posted.
 Of the nine specific rules I’d read about, there were only three here: have fun; don’t run—it causes panic; and, no photos—buying and selling hashish is illegal in Denmark.
 I was confused by the last rule and mentioned to Jeff that I felt those should be two separate rules.
 It wasn’t until we actually entered the Green Light District that we actually understood why the two were a single rule.